Adapt vs. Adopt: Key Differences, Grammar Rules & Examples

 Adapt vs. Adopt: Side-by-Side Comparison

-Often followed by to Never followed by to
+Common structure Often followed by to Followed directly by an object

-Focuses on modification Focuses on acceptance or choice
+Meaning focus Focuses on modification or adjustment Focuses on acceptance or choice

 Leave a Comment